Tinnitus Treatment

 Tinnitus isn’t an external sound; it’s a perception, triggered by complex interactions between the ears and brain.
 You may feel alone in it, but you're not.
 Around 15% of people worldwide experience some form of tinnitus.
 Among those with hearing loss, that number rises to nearly 70%.

 Far too often, people are told there’s nothing that can be done.
-That’s simply not true.
-At The Well Being BY CUBEX, we understand the real impact tinnitus can have — and we know how to help.
+In reality, several tinnitus relief options exist, including sound therapy for tinnitus and structured tinnitus counselling.
+This may include personalised tinnitus care focused on reducing impact rather than eliminating sound.
+At The Well Being BY CUBEX, we understand the real impact tinnitus can have and we know how to help.
 Our brains are capable of adapting, filtering, and recalibrating.
 With the right support, tinnitus can become far less intrusive.

 Tinnitus can affect anyone — at any stage of life.
 It’s common among musicians, motorsport enthusiasts, transport workers, and people exposed to prolonged noise.
 But it’s not always noise-related.
 It may appear suddenly or build gradually.
 For some, it’s just background irritation; for others, it’s deeply distressing.